aiven/aiven-docs/docs/platform/concepts/byoc.md

 <img src={byocAwsPrivate} class="centered" alt="BYOC AWS private architecture" width="100%" />

-The AWS private deployment requires you to create a Virtual Private Cloud (**BYOC VPC**) dedicated to Aiven-managed services within a cloud region to operate in.
+In the AWS private deployment model, a Virtual Private Cloud (**BYOC VPC**) for your Aiven services is created within a particular cloud region in your remote cloud account.
 Aiven accesses this VPC from a static IP address and routes traffic through a proxy for additional security.
 To accomplish this, Aiven utilizes a bastion host (**Bastion node**) physically separated from the Aiven services you deploy.
-The service VMs reside in a privately addressed subnet (**Private Subnet**) and are accessed by the Aiven management plane via the bastion.
-All Aiven communication is encrypted.
+The service VMs reside in a privately addressed subnet (**Private subnet**) and are accessed by the Aiven management plane via the bastion.
+They are not accessible through the Internet.

 In AWS deployment models, firewall rules are enforced on the subnet level.
 You can integrate your services using standard VPC peering techniques.

-Aiven services are not accessible through the internet.
 All Aiven communication is encrypted.

 :::note
 Although the bastion host and the service nodes reside in the VPC under